AntonHuu/GitGithub_training/Commands.md

         - Limitations

-- git status -> check in what conceptual area you are
+- git status -> check in what conceptual area your file/folder is

   - Verify uncomitted changes
   - Verify staged unchanged files